learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 1. Execute `psql` to initialize the PostgreSQL environment.
 2. Execute `\c dbname` where `dbname` is the name of the desired database
 3. Run `SET search_path TO schema_name;` where `schema_name` is the name of the schema you want to put your table in.
+   - `search_path` is a variable that determines the order in which schemas are searched when looking for database objects.
+This command is allows you to define the schema order.
+In this example, PostgreSQL searches for objects in `schema_name`.
+If `search_path` were set to `SET search_path TO schema1, schema2` and an object was not found in `schema1`, PostgreSQL would continue searching in the subsequent schema `schema2`.
-4. Type `CREATE TABLE table_name (column1 int PRIMARY KEY, ...);`, where `table_name` is the name of the table to create.
+5. Type `CREATE TABLE table_name (column1 int PRIMARY KEY, ...);`, where `table_name` is the name of the table to create.
 Inside the round braces is a list of the columns that you want in the table.
 For each column, you must specify a name and datatype.
 For example, a table can be created like this:

 ```
 CREATE TABLE sports (